ShivamSRV/My_own_Projects/README.md

 the user will win.
 It provides a plenty of options like limited or unlimited number of attempts according to user needs and it also displays score for the winning users.
 The game is developed in JAVA.

+PROJECT-2 My_ATM : It is the project which provides all functionalities of ATM machine and it is written in JAVA.
+Its functionalities are :
+* Deposit
+* Withdrawl
+* Balance
+* History
+* Transfer